-It is recommended that South Gippsland Shire Council continues to apply CIV as the valuation base for the following reasons:
+It is recommended that Council continues to apply CIV as the valuation base for the following reasons:

 - CIV is considered to be the closest approximation to an equitable basis for distribution of the rating burden. - CIV provides Council with the ability to levy a full range of differential rates.
-Only limited differential rating is available under the other valuation bases. - It should be noted that an overwhelming majority of Victorian councils apply CIV as their valuation base and, as such, it has a wider community acceptance and understanding than the other rating bases.
-The proposed direction in the review of the local government act 1989 (Act for the future - Directions for a New Local Government Act) is proposing that Councils are required to apply capital improved value as the single uniform valuation system for raising general rates.
+Only limited differential rating is available under the other valuation bases. - It should be noted that 73 of 79 Victorian councils apply CIV as their valuation base and, as such, it has a wider community acceptance and understanding than the other rating bases.
+The proposed direction in the review of the local government act 1989 (Act for the future Directions for a New Local Government Act) is proposing that Councils are required to apply capital improved value as the single uniform valuation system for raising general rates.
+The City of Melbourne would be exempt from this provision.